 Throughout the history of the United States, there have been a lot of executive orders issued by the Presidents of the United States.
 Almost every President of the United States has issued an executive order.
 It is clear to see that the use of executive orders is necessary, have been effective, and have been used in accordance of the law.
 By understanding this, we can see that executive orders have been used to help better the United States.

+History, examples, research, and writing structure in the examination of executive orders are all high level.
+The soft spot of the essay is that it keeps the reader guessing as to what the main takeaway of the essay will be until near the end.
+That works better for a mystery novel, but for a scholarly piece, sometimes people don’t get passed the first paragraph or even the abstract for that matter in published piece.
+Wrap up the entire argument within the first paragraph, then use the rest of the essay to show why you’re right.

 References